 As a result of its transformation into a European public limited company, the Company's financial records have been kept in EUR since 1 January 2009.
-Accordingly, Fotex Group's consolidated financial statements of 2016 are prepared in Euro ("EUR").
+Accordingly, The Group's consolidated financial statements are prepared in Euro ("EUR").

 Foreign currency translation